gunshi/gunshi.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 Hey!
-I'm a deep learning researcher at Wayve, a startup based in London that is employing end-to-end deep learning with Reinforcement Learning to achieve autonomous driving.
-I recently graduated from a Machine Learning Research Master’s at Mila (Sept 2020) where I primarily did research on bayesian deep learning, continual learning and inverse reinforcement learning.
+I'm a first year Machine Learning D.phil student at the OATML group at University of Oxford.
+I'm co-supervised by Prof. Yarin Gal, Dr. Rowan Mcallister and Dr. Aidrien Gaidon.
+Prior to joining, I had been working as a deep learning researcher at Wayve, a startup based in London that is employing end-to-end deep learning to achieve autonomous driving.
+Last year I graduated from a Machine Learning Research Master’s at Mila (Sept 2020) where I primarily did research on the topics of bayesian deep learning, continual learning and inverse reinforcement learning.

 I was introduced to robotics during a year-long research internship at IIIT, (Hyderabad, India 2017-2018), where I worked on Multi-Robot SLAM and view-invariant recognition for place recognition and relocalisation.